 Is Delta 9 Legal?

 Delta-9 is currently illegal at the federal level in the USA.
 It’s only permitted in specific US states that have passed laws allowing it for medical or recreational purposes.
+For instance, in Georgia, cannabis is exclusively permitted for medicinal purposes.
+Therefore, individuals with qualifying medical conditions may apply for a Georgia marijuana card and undergo evaluation by a licensed physician.
 THC is also legal in Uruguay and Canada.

 Additionally, the amount of THC in cannabis products plays a significant role when it comes to legal points.
 Most cannabis flowers contain up to 25% THC.
 That’s why, according to the 2018 Farm Bill, only a cannabis plant possessing less than 0.3% THC is considered a hemp plant, making all its compounds and derivates federally legal.